"When you

 come to the edge of all that you know, you must believe in one of two things:

-there will be earth upon which to stand,
+there will be earth upon which to stand, or you will be given wings."

 Anonymous